RivasB/TTeams/README.md

-# DDD, CleanArch and CQRS microservice cloud - TTeams
+#  Task Management Application  for Agile Teams [TTeams] - DDD, CleanArch and CQRS microservice cloud

 ### Description ###
+TTeams is an application for task management in agile development environments.
+TTeams aims to cover all or most of the requirements that must be present in a project in which agile methodologies are applied.
+It intuitively and easily manages projects, tasks and teams and implements a series of functionalities that contribute to increasing the productivity of the teams managed through it.

 This project is a microservices cloud that implements the Domain Driven Design, Clean Arch, and Command Query Responsibility Segregation architectural patterns.
 It also has CI/CD Continuous Integration through Actions to facilitate the publication of the images of each microservice in a public Docker Hub repository.
 In addition, the project has its docker-compose file for a quick start-up of the microservices cloud.

 ### Project structure ###